crguezl/pandoc-code-file-filter/README.md

 ## Features

-In contrast to [pandoc-include-code](https://github.com/owickstrom/pandoc-include-code) you can include multiple sections and use string macthing to define sections.
+In contrast to [pandoc-include-code](https://github.com/owickstrom/pandoc-include-code), this filter allows to include multiple sections and define sections using string matching.

 Sections can be defined either by: